sripushkar/iOS-Simple-QR-Code-Scanner/README.md

 # iOS-Simple-QR-Code-Scanner
-A basic QR scanner to add to your iOS project.
+A basic QR scanner I created to add to your iOS project.
 Just add the .swift file to your project, and customize for your needs.